 From ordinary readers who aren't friends, you can expect genuine responses, but usually not very articulate ones.
 Ordinary readers may feel negative about a particular scene or character without knowing exactly why.
-They may not even recognise a source of dissatisfaction until you start probing them about it.
+They may not even recognize a source of dissatisfaction until you start probing them about it.

 So, yes, you do need to probe.
 As soon as a query surfaces with one reader, you need to check it out with every reader.
 Ditto your own queries.
-Wherever there's a problem, try to dig down to the root of it.